Greenshot: Export for further use

 Using the image editor is optional, all export options are available from its top toolbar and menu.
 However the user can configure Greenshot to skip this step and pass the screenshot to other destinations directly.
 Options are copying the image to the clipboard as Bitmap, sending it to a printer, saving it to the file system (using a user-defined pattern for the filename) or attaching it to a new e-mail message.
 Since version 1.0 a destination picker is available to select the export destination dynamically after every screenshot, along with several plugins for specialized export to third-party applications (e.g. Microsoft Office programs, Paint.NET) and platforms (e.g. Dropbox, JIRA).

 Downloads

 By July 2014 the program has been downloaded over 5 million times from SourceForge and almost 2 million downloads were counted in 2013.
-As of July 2014, The CNET download page counted a total of more than 110,000 downloads.
-In addition, Greenshot is also available for download at other software portals like Softpedia and Softonic.com.
+As of July 2014, the CNET download page counted a total of more than 110,000 downloads.
+In addition, Greenshot is available for download at other software portals like Softpedia and Softonic.com.